Are you trying to find love in Washington?

 So, where are the best cities for singles in Washington?
 We’ve got the answers here.

-These are the best cities for singles in Washington.
+These are the best cities for singles in Washington for 2019.
 Try not to jump in the car with a dozen roses:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you’re single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin’.